Undertaking the Twin Tasks of Affair Recovery

 It is not unusual for some couples to establish a set of financial penalties, a “pre-divorce nup” to assure the Hurt Partner that the Involved Partner is completely serious about remaining faithful, open and transparent.

-The Hurt Partner also begins to lean into the Involved Partner when inevitable triggering by memories about the affair occur in the daily life of both partners.
-It is the soothing and sharing of these triggering episodes which begins to calm the nervous system of the Hurt Partner.
+The Hurt Partner also begins to lean into the Involved Partner when inevitable triggers about the affair occur.
+It is the soothing and sharing of these triggering episodes which begin to calm the nervous system of the Hurt Partner.
 Research tells us that this process may take as long as two years for the couple to completely exit what Gottman calls “the Atonement Phase” of affair recovery.